Skip to content

 I realized when you look at your mother, you are looking at the purest love you will ever know.
 Mitch Albom

-How have Mothers motivated us throughout the ages and why does it matter?
-If you come from one of the top five countries for women (Finland, Netherlands, Norway, Sweden and Denmark) and raising children, (Canada, Finland, Norway, Sweden and Denmark) you are very fortunate indeed.
-However, women around the world juggle multiple demands in their households and, to the untrained eye, it might seem magical or even easy to watch how mothers run their households.
+How have Mothers motivated us throughout the ages, and why does it matter?
+If you come from one of the top five countries for women (Finland, Netherlands, Norway, Sweden, and Denmark) and are raising children in (Canada, Finland, Norway, Sweden, and Denmark), you are very fortunate indeed.
+However, women around the world juggle multiple demands in their households, and to the untrained eye, it might seem magical or even easy to watch how mothers run their households.
 Some women raise their kids in homes torn apart by domestic violence or sexual abuse, some in homeless shelters, and many on a shoestring budget.
 They often stay in Godforsaken situations for the sake of their children, and they power through the horror show that marks their daily lives because they are determined to hold up even the faintest hope for their children’s path to freedom and survival.
 Mother’s Day matters because statistics show that for every woman who walks out alive from a violent relationship, 3 others are killed.
 For every child that survives abuse, 4 die.
-1 in 4 women experience sexual assault in their lifetime and some are/were our mothers.
+1 in 4 women experience sexual assault in their lifetime, and some are/were our mothers.

-Mother’s day matters because it reminds us to work harder to curtail such violence against women and children and to rise above our own experiences so our children can build better lives of their own… The circle of life can lift us out of the doldrums and plant us squarely in a better place or, if we don’t fight for more, it can keep us in bondage to repeat the cycle of pain and suffering.
-As mothers, daughters, stepmoms, adopted moms, grandmothers and aunts, we owe it to our progeny to fight for a richer, safer legacy for our children.
-Around the world, Moms take great risks, perform endless chores and time consuming tasks to accomplish their household goals daily.
-As a mom of twin daughters, I take my role seriously and cherish the time I spend with them.
-I am not perfect but, my daughters know I would give every ounce of breath in my body for them.
-They encourage me, push me to be my best self and remind me of why mothers matter.
+Mother’s Day matters because it reminds us to work harder to curtail such violence against women and children and to rise above our own experiences so our children can build better lives of their own… The circle of life can lift us out of the doldrums and plant us squarely in a better place, or, if we don’t fight for more, it can keep us in bondage, repeating the cycle of pain and suffering.
+As mothers, daughters, stepmoms, adopted moms, grandmothers, and aunts, we owe it to our progeny to fight for a richer, safer legacy for our children.
+Around the world, Moms take great risks, perform endless chores, and time-consuming tasks to accomplish their household goals daily.
+As a Mom of twin daughters, I take my role seriously and cherish the time I spend with them.
+I am not perfect, but my daughters know I would give every ounce of breath in my body for them.
+They encourage me, push me to be my best self, and remind me of why mothers matter.
 For this Mother’s Day, I want to give thanks and praise to all the Moms in the world; they come in all shapes and sizes, do the heavy lifting as chief executives of their homes, and carry on even when their efforts aren’t always applauded.
-I wish all of you a very happy, healthy and productive Mother’s Day!
+I wish all of you a very happy, healthy, and productive Mother’s Day!
 Do celebrate the Moms in YOUR life.
 Happy Mother’s Day!

 READ: Sexual Assault, Domestic Violence, Child Abuse Statistics